-- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of reed swamp and fen and wetland vegetation on shallow more alkaline peat and other subsoils, or embryonic Sphagnum-rich vegetation communities on deep residual peat, where present. - Integrating peatland rehabilitation with other infrastructure on site (greenway). - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting any future amenity land-use planning.
-Integrating rehabilitation measures with any planned amenity infrastructure on site.
-It is not proposed to carry out any rehabilitation actions to change or negatively affect any amenity infrastructure. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.
+- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving waterbodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Carrying out an intensive rehabilitation measures in including drain-blocking to encourage raised bog restoration and the development of active raised bog habitat, where possible. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation and restoration) of a peatland originally drained for industrial peat production, but not brought into production, in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits. - Supporting current land-uses (amenity). - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, where possible. - Integrating rehabilitation measures with existing conifer forestry.
+It is not proposed at this stage to change or affect any conifer or commercial forestry via this scheme.
+The future forestry management of these areas will be defined by Coillte.